pfaciana/jquery-small-pubsub/README.md

 ## Examples

-You can look at addition examples in the `test` folder
+You can look at additional examples in the `test` folder

 ### Basic Pub/Sub